jyoo980/upass-automator/README.md

 # upass-automator

-I wrote this script because I got tired of persuading the bus driver that I am a university student every time I forgot to renew my UPASS.
+I wrote this script because I got tired of persuading the bus driver that I'm a university student every time I forgot to renew my U-PASS.
 Here's what you need:

 ## Make sure you have the dependencies
 1. Download Selenium: `sudo pip install -U selenium`
-2. Download the latest chromedriver and put it in your `PATH`.
-For macOS, `usr/local/bin` is where you want to put it
+2. Download Chromedriver and put it in your `PATH`.
+Click [here](https://sites.google.com/a/chromium.org/chromedriver/downloads) to download the latest version.
+To move Chromedriver to `PATH` on macOS, run `cp <path/to/chromedriver> /usr/local/bin`.

 ## To run upass-automator
 1. Run `python upass-request.py`
-2. Enter your CWL ID and Password when prompted. <strong>Note:</strong> I cannot be responsible for any security vulnerability this script exposes that information to, I initially wrote this as a personal side project.
+2. Enter your CWL credentials when prompted. <strong>Please note:</strong> I cannot be responsible for any security vulnerabilities that may occur when running this script, I initially wrote it for personal use.
+By your use of this script, you acknowledge the facts above.
+3. Watch WebDriver execute the script!
-3. Never get the stink-eye from the bus driver again!
+4. Never get the stink-eye from the bus driver again.

 ## Future plans